zajonesck/weight-converter/README.md

+# Bar's Loaded: Your Personal Barbell Assistant

+Are you new to weightlifting and find it challenging to understand how to load your barbell correctly?
+Bar's Loaded is here to take that stress away!
+Designed for both seasoned powerlifters and fitness newcomers alike, this tool ensures you can confidently approach your weightlifting session.

-# About Bar's Loaded
+## How Bar's Loaded Works

-Bar's loaded is designed for powerlifters and fitness enthusiasts who need to know how to load their bars correctly based on the weight they wish to lift.
-The application provides a visual representation of the bar and plates, listing each plate's quantity, and allowing you to input your desired weight.
-Bar's loaded is a must-have tool for any serious lifter.
+When it comes to weightlifting, understanding which plates to load onto your barbell based on the weight you wish to lift can be tricky.
+Bar's Loaded simplifies this process.
+All you have to do is input the weight you want to lift, and the app takes care of the rest.
+It provides a visual representation of the barbell and its plates, showing you exactly how many of each plate you need.

-# Choosing the Barbell Weight
+## Select Your Barbell Weight

-## Users have the choice between a 45lb, 20kg, or 15kg barbell.
-The app will automatically give you pound plates for a 45lb barbell and kilogram plates for either 20kg or 15kg barbells.
-This makes it easier for users to know exactly which plates they need for their workout.
-This is aligned with how lifters thpically lift.
+You have the option to choose between a 45lb, 20kg, or 15kg barbell.
+If you choose a 45lb barbell, the app will use pound plates.
+If you opt for a 20kg or 15kg barbell, the app will use kilogram plates.

+The beauty of Bar's Loaded is that it does all the calculations and conversions for you.
+No need to wonder or worry about which plates you need for your workout; this app makes it clear and straightforward.

-# Features
+## Key Features

-- Supports 45lb, 20kg, and 15kg barbell weights
+- **Barbell Support**: Whether you're using a 45lb, 20kg, or 15kg barbell, this app has you covered.

-- Displays visual representation of the loaded barbell for easy setup
+- **Visual Guidance**: An intuitive visual representation of the loaded barbell makes setup a breeze.

-- Automatically loads pound plates for a 45lb bar, and kilogram plates for 20kg or 15kg bars

-- Convenient weight conversion feature, turning kilograms into pounds and vice versa
+- **Automatic Plate Recommendations**: Just input your desired weight, and the app displays the correct plates in pounds or kilograms, depending on your chosen barbell.
+- **Weight Conversion**: Quickly and effortlessly convert weights between kilograms and pounds.

-- User-friendly interface with simple inputs and clear outputs
+- **User-Friendly Interface**: Simple inputs and clear outputs make this app accessible to weightlifters of all experience levels.

+Ready to lift?
+Bar's Loaded is your gym companion, here to make your weightlifting journey straightforward and enjoyable.
+It's time to power through your workouts with confidence!

 # Setup and Installation